nholthaus/units/docs/explain/ctad-and-adl-for-humans.md

 > This is the single most common surprise for new users, and it is the same rule the language applies to
 > `1 / 2 == 0` for plain `int`.

-### How it worked before, and why it's a feature now
+### The 2.x alias template versus the 3.x class template

-In the 2.x line, `meters` was an *alias template* with a default argument, so `meters` (with the angle brackets and a default) already stood in for `meters<double>`, and the singular alias `meter_t` was the common spelling.
-In 3.x, `meters` is a *class template* — which is what lets a compiler diagnostic print the friendly name `meters<double>` instead of the underlying machinery (see [type safety](type-safety.md)).
-CTAD is what preserves the terse, unadorned spelling across that change: you still write `meters`, and the class-based type still deduces its argument.
-The `<>` are optional, the `_t` alias is gone, and the diagnostics got readable — all at once.
+In the 2.x line, `meters` was an *alias template* with a default argument, so `meters` (with the angle brackets and a default) stood in for `meters<double>`, and the singular alias `meter_t` was the common spelling.
+In 3.x, `meters` is a *class template* — which is what lets a compiler diagnostic print the named type `meters<double>` instead of the underlying machinery (see [type safety](type-safety.md)).
+CTAD preserves the unadorned spelling across that change: you still write `meters`, and the class-based type still deduces its argument.
+The `<>` are optional, the `_t` alias is gone, and the diagnostics name the type.

 ---

 ## ADL: the right function is found without a prefix

-ADL stands for *argument-dependent lookup*.
-In plain terms: when you call a free function, C++ also looks for it in the namespaces of the arguments' types.
-Because a quantity's type lives in namespace `units`, an unqualified call finds the `units` overload automatically:
+ADL stands for *argument-dependent lookup*: when you call a free function, C++ also looks for it in the namespaces of the arguments' types.
+Because a quantity's type lives in namespace `units`, an unqualified call finds the `units` overload:

 ```cpp
 #include <units/length.h>